eimearbutler7/Sem-1-Python-Project/README.md

 - standard deviation: the value representing the exten of deviation for the group as a whole
 - standard variance: the value representing how spread out a data set is

-To run this Python script the user must update the Iris Atribute Title (z) and associated data (r) values.
+To run this Python script the user must update the iris atribute title (z) and associated data (r) values.

 `z = "Petal Width"` this value changes depending on which Iris atribute we are examining